 Capstone review: The capstone review committee will consist of at least two members, one of which must be a faculty member of the Oceanographic Center.
-The major professor must have the terminal degree in a field relevant to the capstone topic.
+The major professor and at least one other committee member must have the terminal degree in a field relevant to the capstone topic.
 Other members of the committee must ordinarily have the terminal degree.